Barnes & Noble terminates CEO Demos Parneros

-(Reuters) - Barnes & Noble Inc (BKS.N) on Tuesday said it terminated Chief Executive Officer Demos Parneros, citing violations of the retail bookseller’s policies.
+July 3 (Reuters) - Barnes & Noble Inc on Tuesday said it terminated Chief Executive Officer Demos Parneros, citing violations of the retail bookseller’s policies.

 The company said the action was taken by its board, but did not provide further details.